Attendance

 • Medical Evidence Request Letter – sent home to request medical evidence to be provided to support absence, without this future absence will be marked as unauthorised.
 This could be in the form of an appointment card or proof of medication given by the doctor

-• Parents/carers to be invited to attend a school attendance meeting to discuss concerns and set targets to improve attendance.
+• Parents/Carers to be invited to attend a school attendance panel meeting to discuss concerns and set targets to improve attendance.

-• If your child’s attendance falls to 90% or below, this is considered, by the Government, to be persistent absence.
-Where attendance falls below 90% and there are unauthorised absences a referral will be made to the Local Authority School Improvement Officer for further intervention and enforcement action may be taken.
+• If your child’s attendance falls to 90% or below, this is considered, by the Government, to be Persistent Absence.
+Where attendance falls below 90% and there are unauthorised absences a referral will be made to the Educational Welfare Officer for further intervention and enforcement action may be taken.

 Punctuality Matters Too!